networknt/light-doc/content/en/concern/logger-config.md

-# Logging
+# Logger-config

-Logging is a module in Light-4j framework which will use to get the loggers and their current logging levels, And also can able to change the logging level for given logger at runtime (Example: Change logging level to DEBUG for “com.networknt” logger for troubleshooting purpose).
+Logger-config is a module in Light-4j framework which will use to get the loggers and their current logging levels, And also can able to change the logging level for given logger at runtime (Example: Change logging level to DEBUG for “com.networknt” logger for troubleshooting purpose).

 **Note:** This feature is only supposed to be used in development environment but not in production due to security reasons.